More information on how to request an EHCP

-Once the reports are completed by the professionals the information is compiled together and the case goes to a panel meeting where the decision is made whether the child will receive the EHC Plan.
+Once the reports are completed by the professionals the information is gathered together and the case goes to a panel meeting where the decision is made as to whether the child will receive the EHC Plan.

-If the decision is agreed the SEND team will meet with parent / young person to co produce a draft Educational Health Care plan and send it to the parent or young person.
-This will give them an opportunity to make any requests or comments to add to there EHC plan (express school preference).
+If the decision is agreed the SEND team will meet with the parent / young person to co-produce a draft Educational Health Care plan and they will send it to the parent or young person.
+This will give them an opportunity to make any requests or comments to add to the EHC plan and to express school preferences.
 A final EHC plan is produced.
-Parents / young person has the right to appeal at this stage.
+Parents and/or the young person have the right to appeal at this stage.

-If they decide that EHC plan is not necessary the child, young person, school or post 16 training provider are notified and reasons are given for the decision made.
-This stage of the process should take a maximum of 16 weeks from the initial request and once again local authority must inform the parent or young person the right to appeal and the time limit to complete it in.
+If they decide that an EHC plan is not necessary the child, young person, school or post 16 training provider are notified and the reasons for the decision are given.
+This stage of the process should take a maximum of 16 weeks from the initial request and once again local authority must inform the parent or young person about their right to appeal and the time limit within which to complete it.